Nelson-Gon/manymodelr/README.md

 **Exploring Further**

 The vignette has been short and therefore is non exhaustive.
-The best way to explore this and any package or language is to practice.
+The best way to explore this and any package or language is to practise.
 For more examples, please use `?function_name` and see a few implementations of the given function.